tandemdude/lightbulb-ext-polaris/README.md

 # Polaris

-Redis-backed message queue implementation that can hook into a discord bot written with hikari-lightbulb.
+Redis-backed FIFO message queue implementation that can hook into a discord bot written with hikari-lightbulb.
 This is eventually intended to be the backend communication between a bot and a web dashboard.

 ## Installation